lemieuxl/pyGenClean/docs/qc_modules/ancestry.md

 `ancestry.population_file_outliers`

-: A population file containing the outliers (to help creating a new MDS plot using pyGenClean.PlinkUtils.plot_MDS_standalone).
+: A population file containing the outliers (to help create a new MDS plot using pyGenClean.PlinkUtils.plot_MDS_standalone).

+`ancestry.smartpca.scree_plot.png` (optional)

+: A figure containing the [scree plot](#scree_plot) for this analysis.
+This figure is created only if the option `--create-scree-plot` is used.
+This figure can be regenerated using the [`plot-eigenvalues`](#plot-eigenvalues) subcommand.

 ### Figures

-Multiple figures are created by this module.
+Unless `--skip-ref-pops` is used, multiple figures are created by this module.
 The [first figure](#initial_mds) shows the MDS values right after they are computed by _Plink_.
 There is one color per reference populations (CEU in blue, YRI in green and JPT-CHB in purple).
 The source population is represented as red crosses.

 <figure markdown><a name="initial_mds"></a>
   ![Initial MDS](images/ancestry.mds.png){ loading=lazy }